quanshengwu/wannier_tools/doc/source/features.rst

 Calculate bulk energy band for a series k lines.
 This is the basic calculation after the construction of Wannier functions.
 You have to compare your Wannier interpolated bands with the DFT bands.
 Those two bands should match well around the Fermi level.
+This comparison can help verify the accuracy of the Wannier functions, and ensure that they provide an appropriate description of the electronic structure of the system under study.
+In order to obtain the parameter **NumOccupied**, you also need to calculate the bulk energy bands and plot it with the software xmgrace.

 .. _bulkekin: